Tom Brady Tips Cap to Fans, Thanks Media After Bucs' Loss to Cowboys

-Brady tips cap to fans while leaving field after Bucs' playoff loss originally appeared on NBC Sports Boston
+Brady tips cap to fans, thanks media after Bucs' playoff loss originally appeared on NBC Sports Chicago

 Let the Tom Brady offseason speculation begin.